 - and grouped by their respective project step (chapter) of the checklist (Figure 8, blue box).
 After - selecting a chapter, the lessons learned appear on the right-hand side (Figure 8, red box).
 Users - can add criticism to existing lessons learned, lessons learned hypotheses, or additional files in the - 267 Comment Section (Figure 8, green box).
-The Comment Section is reviewed at regular intervals - and, if necessary, transferred to the Lessons Learned Register. - 269 The usage of the presented structured high-quality lessons learned register allows the user to - 270 easily access domain specific knowledge in a target-orientated manner and to avoid previously - 271 made mistakes in earlier projects.
-The presented GUI enables users to find relevant information - 272 in an intuitive way, rather than searching information in multi-layered folder structures with - 273 restricted accessibility.
+The Comment Section is reviewed at regular intervals - and, if necessary, transferred to the Lessons Learned Register. - Using the presented structured, high-quality lessons learned register allows the user to easily - 270 access domain-specific knowledge in a target-orientated manner and to avoid previously made - 271 mistakes in earlier projects.
+The presented GUI enables users to find relevant information - 272 intuitively rather than searching for information in multi-layered folder structures with restricted - 273 accessibility.